 kern.maxdsiz="2147483648" # 2GB kern.dfldsiz="2147483648" # 2GB machdep.hlt_cpus=0

 2. Add the following to

-A restart of the OS is required for the changes to effect.
+You must restart FreeBSD for the changes to effect.

 If your server has less than 2 GB of memory, reduce the values accordingly.